 2019-12-04T12:01:41.000Z, and it disappeared.
 Luckily,

 createTime is a useful replacement.)
-What if we had a timestamp that was easier to retrieve, hard for TikTok to remove, and can be found even for deleted or private videos?
+What if we had a timestamp that was easier to retrieve, harder for TikTok to remove, and could be found even for deleted or private videos?
 If that sounds good, keep reading 😀.

 Comparing TikTok to Twitter